 It is important to understand that future (F) and uniform annual (A) amounts are located at the end of the interest period, which is not necessarily December 31.
 Remember, end of the period means end of interest period, not end of calendar year.

 The cash flow diagram is a very important tool in an economic analysis, especially when the cash flow series is complex.
-It is a graphical representation of cash flows drawn on the axis with a time scale on the axis.
+It is a graphical representation of cash flows drawn on the y axis with a time scale on the x axis.
 The diagram includes what is known, what is estimated, and what is needed.
 That is, once the cash flow diagram is complete, another person should be able to work the problem by looking at the diagram.

 The direction of the arrows on the diagram is important to differentiate income from outgo.